Ethics, Bias and Things That Go Bump in an AI Night

 Remember this: you’re not a tree.
 If you don’t like where you are, you can move.
 Ready to get things moving?
 Let’s get unstuck!

 In this session you’ll learn about a framework for build trust into AI.
 You’ll understand bias and how it can influence models, and how to spot bad bias and acceptable bias as well.
 You’ll learn about explainability, its effect on society, and more so how it can help infuse AI "take rates" across the business.
+You’ll also learn about ‘safe’ AI … from hacker, crackers, and spies (oh my!) but also societally safe AI as well.
 In short, you’ll be where the AI puck is going to be.

 Bottom line: You need AI that is transparent so we can inspect the algorithms to make sure they’re doing the right things and just like how early automobiles didn’t always drive straight, have seat belts, or window wipers (all safety mechanism), our early AI algorithms are going to need bumpers for safety.